alla-g/toxicity-detection-thesis/toxicity_corpus/DATASTATEMENT.md

 ## F. Speaker Demographic

 Detailed speaker demographics in not available as users are not obliged to provide their true age, gender, race or other characteristics.
 We suppose that the majority of the audience is white males, age from 20 to 30, from poor and near-poor to lower and middle economic class.
-For most of them Russian is the first language, through people who learned Russian as L2 in school might be present.
+For most of them Russian is the first language, though people who learned Russian as L2 in school might be present.

 * Age: mostly 20-30
 * Gender: mostly male